 Clients need to know and be warned that in 2016 it was reported that Google blacklisted around 20,000 websites for malware and around 50,000 for phishing each week.

 According to a Hacked Website Report from Sucuri, a very large percentage of the website hacks came from out-of-date, vulnerable, versions of plugins.
 Taking the necessary precautions for your WordPress security can prevent malware infections, branding issues, Google blacklists, and possibly huge SEO impacts.

 When using a security plugin like WordFence, for example, it is imperative to keep it updated to avoid the most recent malware and hacking attacks.
 Hackers are becoming more sophisticated and bolder so the security systems must also become better.

 Just as it’s the business owner’s responsibility to protect their physical store merchandise, it is an online business owner’s responsibility to protect its business website and its customers’ information.
 Businesses need to protect data and the company’s reputation.

-Website backups are not necessarily part of WordPress security but are administrative maintenance tasks.
-Unless clients really know what they are doing, it is best to rely on a good, knowledgeable designer/developer to perform the backups.
+Website backups are not necessarily part of WordPress security but are administrative website maintenance tasks.
+Unless clients really know what they are doing, it is best to rely on a good, knowledgeable designer or developer to perform the backups.

 Having a backup (and an offsite backup) is a foundational necessity for any online business.
 There are many things that can happen to a website, including being hacked, database corruption, developer or designer negligence, etc.